FRRouting/frr/doc/user/bgp.rst

 local-role is provider or rs-server.
 Routes with this attribute can be received only if your local-role is customer or rs-client.

-In case of peer-peer relaitonship routes can be received only if OTC value is equal to your neighbor AS number.
+In case of peer-peer relationship routes can be received only if OTC value is equal to your neighbor AS number.

 All these rules with OTC help to detect and mitigate route leaks and